Quickstart with an AI agent

 Pricing — Extentos is free

-There is no paid tier at launch.
+There is no paid tier.
 Specifically:

 | Tier | Cost | What you get |